IBM/ibm-block-csi-driver/docs/content/installation/install_compatibility_requirements.md

    The instructions and relevant YAML files to enable volume snapshots can be found at: [https://github.com/kubernetes-csi/external-snapshotter#usage](https://github.com/kubernetes-csi/external-snapshotter#usage)

+5. (Optional) If planning on using dynamic volume groups, enable support on your orchestration platform cluster and storage system.

+    1. To enable support on your Kubernetes cluster, install the following replication CRDs once per cluster.

+        ```
+        PATHING TO BE ADDED
+        ```

+    2. Enable policy-based replication on volume groups, see the following section within your Spectrum Virtualize product documentation on [IBM Documentation](https://www.ibm.com/docs/en/): **Administering** > **Managing policy-based replication** > **Assigning replication policies to volume groups**.

 5. (Optional) If planning on using volume replication (remote copy function), enable support on your orchestration platform cluster and storage system.

     1. To enable support on your Kubernetes cluster, install the following replication CRDs once per cluster.